SPECTROstar Nano

 Absorbance plate reader with cuvette port

 Apoptosis is a form of programmed cell death responsible for the removal of damaged or unnecessary cells.
-As one of the most investigated processes in cell biology, it comes with a large variety of assays to monitor, with different markers, its different stages and complex pathways.
-Here, we highlight the most important apoptotic markers and the respective microplate-based assays.
+Here, we highlight the most important apoptotic markers and their microplate-based assays.

-The complex pathways seen in apoptosis mean that a number of different markers can be used to study the process.
+The complexity of the pathways involved in apoptosis means that different markers can be used to study the process.
 Which pathway and stage of apoptosis to follow will vary depending on your specific application, so it is important to pick the best markers for your apoptosis assay.
+Some assays are specifically designed to detect apoptosis induction and monitor the onset of programmed cell death.

 The mitochondrial membrane potential assures ATP production during oxidative phosphorylation.
 As an early event during apoptosis, the mitochondrial permeability transition pore (MPTP) opens and depolarizes the membrane potential.
 Measuring depolarization is achieved using the JC-1 indicator.
-It is red fluorescent if present as aggregates in healthy mitochondria.
+JC-1 fluoresces red if present as aggregates in healthy mitochondria.
 With a decrease in mitochondrial membrane potential, JC-1 shifts to monomers that have a green fluorescence (Figure 2).
 The ratio of red to green fluorescence is monitored on a microplate reader and decreases along with the mitochondrial membrane potential.
-The application note “The CLARIOstar with ACU exposes cells to ischemia-reperfusion conditions and monitors their oxygenation” used JC-1 to measure mitochondrial membrane potential.
+The application note “The CLARIOstar with ACU exposes cells to ischemia-reperfusion conditions and monitors their oxygenation” and monitors their oxygenation” describes the use of JC-1 to measure mitochondrial membrane potential.

 Cytochrome c – a mitochondrial protein – plays roles in both cellular metabolism and apoptosis4.
 The protein interacts with apoptotic protease activating factor-1 (Apaf-1) in the cytosol to initiate the proteolytic maturation of caspase-9 and the death protease caspase-3.
-During early apoptosis in course of the opening of the mitochondrial permeability transition pore (MPTP), cytochrome c is released into the cytosol and is used as a marker for PCD.
-Quantifying cytochrome c in cytosolic and mitochondrial cell extracts is quantified by western blot or microplate readers in order to measure apoptosis.
+During early apoptosis in the course of the opening of the mitochondrial permeability transition pore (MPTP), cytochrome c is released into the cytosol and is used as a marker for PCD.
+Cytochrome c in cytosolic and mitochondrial cell extracts is quantified by Western blot or microplate readers to measure apoptosis.

 Caspases belong to a large family of proteins that are involved with inflammation or apoptosis.
 They are constitutively expressed in most cell types as inactive zymogens that require proteolytic processing before they can be fully active.
 In humans, initiator caspases (caspase-2, -8, -9, and -10) are signaling proteins that initiate the process of apoptosis by activating effector caspases through proteolytic processing.
-Effector caspases – such as caspase-3, -6, and -7 – are vital to apoptosis, directing cell death itself by cleaving downstream targets including many vital cellular proteins and breaking up the nuclear scaffold and cytoskeleton.
-They also activate DNase, which further degrades nuclear DNA, causing cell death2.
-Artificial caspase substrates can be designed which contain cleavage sequences specific for different caspases (figure 3).
+Effector caspases – such as caspase-3, -6, and -7 – are vital for apoptosis.
+They direct cell death itself by cleaving downstream targets including many vital cellular proteins and breaking up the nuclear scaffold and cytoskeleton.
+They also activate deoxyribonuclease (DNase), which further degrades nuclear DNA, causing cell death2.
+Artificial caspase substrates can be designed that contain cleavage sequences specific to different caspases (Figure 3).

-Novel approaches utilise biocytometry to detect apoptotic cells specifically in a subpopulation of cells.
-A luminescent reporter signal is generated upon binding of bioparticles to specific antigens on cells surface.
+Another approach utilises biocytometry to detect apoptotic cells specifically in a subpopulation of cells.
+A luminescent reporter signal is generated upon binding of bioparticles to specific antigens on the cell surface.

-More specific approaches also use extracellular ATP to detect immunogenic cell death driven apopotosis.
-This was successfully demonstrated in the AppNote: Extracellular ATP measurement in real time using living cells exploiting the incubation features of the CLARIOstar.
+More specific approaches also use extracellular ATP to detect immunogenic cell death- driven apoptosis.
+This was successfully demonstrated in the following application note: Extracellular ATP measurement in real time using living cells exploiting the incubation features of the CLARIOstar.

 Real-time apoptosis assays and multiplexing

-Traditional experimental approaches to study apoptosis are often time-consuming, labour intensive, expensive, and don’t generate appropriate data.
-Conventional endpoint cell health methods are not efficient when multiple assays are required to study different time points, and the use of resources is very high in these cases.
-Additionally, as no single parameter fully defines cell death in all systems, using several different approaches has advantages.
-Running different assays sequentially – studying one parameter followed by another in different plates – is one solution, but the increased time and consumable costs are major drawbacks of this approach, especially as cell culture is already relatively expensive.
-Cell-based assays are also especially vulnerable to cell growth and metabolism variations between cells in different plates.
+Traditional experimental approaches to study apoptosis are often time-consuming, labour intensive, expensive, and may not generate sufficient data.
+Conventional endpoint methods to measure cell health are not efficient when multiple assays are required to study different time points.
+The use of resources is very high in these cases.
+As no single parameter fully defines cell death in all systems, using several different approaches has advantages.
+Running different assays sequentially – studying one parameter followed by another in different plates – is one solution, but the increased time and costs of consumables are major constraints, especially as cell culture is already relatively expensive.
+Cell-based assays are also especially vulnerable to variations in cell growth and metabolism between cells in different plates.

 Given the number of different markers to study different stages of apoptosis, it is no surprise that a huge variety of assays exist from different companies.
-Below is a small selection of available microplate-based kits and their markers to give a flavour of what’s out there.
+Below is a small selection of available microplate-based kits and their markers.

 Apoptosis marker